Mehak97/udacity-kafka-streams/classroom/exercises/lesson1/exercise1.md

 Now that we've seen what topics exist, let's create one.

-`kafka-topics --create --topic "my-first-topic" --partitions 1 --replication-factor 1 --bootstrap-server PLAINTEXT://localhost:9092`
+`kafka-topics --create --topic "my-first-topic" --partitions 1 --replication-factor 1 --zookeeper localhost:2181`

 When you run this command it should silently exit after a few moments.